Estimated reading time: 11 minutes

 According to ISO 14119 (Section 3.1), the definition of an interlocking device is: “Mechanical, electrical or other types of device, the purpose of which is to prevent the operation of hazardous machine functions under specified conditions (generally as long as a guard is not closed).”

-When an operator opens or removes an interlocked guard, it will automatically stop and disable restarting a machine’s movement.
+When an operator opens or removes an interlocked guard, the guard automatically stops and disables restarting a machine’s movement.
 We can accomplish this by using an electrical interlocking device connected to the machine’s electrical control system.

 Interlocked machine guarding is useful when an operator needs to frequently access guarded parts of machinery.
 Typically, we recommend interlocking a safety guard or shield if an operator requires access more than once during a work shift.